 9.4.2.
-Information treated as private
+Information treated as confidential

 See Privacy Policy.
-Additionally, personal information obtained from an Applicant during the application or identity verification process is considered private information if the information is not included in the Certificate and if the information is not public information.
+Additionally, personal information obtained from an applicant during the application or identity verification process is considered private information if the information is not included in the certificate and if the information is not public information.

 9.4.3.
-Information not deemed private
+Information not deemed confidential

-In addition to the information not deemed private in the Privacy Policy, information made public in a Certificate, CRL, or OCSP is not deemed private.
+In addition to the information not deemed private in the Privacy Policy, information made public in a certificate, CRL, or OCSP is not deemed private.

 9.4.4.
-Responsibility to protect private information
+Responsibility to protect confidential information